radareorg/radare2-book/ch3_basic_commands.md

     p[xX][owq] [len] hexdump of N bytes (o=octal, w=32bit, q=64bit)
     pz [len]         print zoom view (see pz? for help) pwd              display current working directory

+###3.5.9 Configuring the disassembler

+There are multiple options that can be used to configure the output of the disassembly, all these options are described using `e? asm.`

+                  asm.os: Select operating system (kernel) (linux, darwin, w32,..) asm.bytes: Display the bytes of each instruction asm.cmtflgrefs: Show comment flags associated to branch referece asm.cmtright: Show comments at right of disassembly if they fit in screen asm.comments: Show comments in disassembly view
+              asm.decode: Use code analysis as a disassembler asm.dwarf: Show dwarf comment at disassembly
+                asm.esil: Show ESIL instead of mnemonic
+              asm.filter: Replace numbers in disassembly using flags containing a dot in the name in disassembly asm.flags: Show flags
+              asm.lbytes: Align disasm bytes to left
+               asm.lines: If enabled show ascii-art lines at disassembly asm.linescall: Enable call lines
+            asm.linesout: If enabled show out of block lines asm.linesright: If enabled show lines before opcode instead of offset asm.linesstyle: If enabled iterate the jump list backwards asm.lineswide: If enabled put an space between lines asm.middle: Allow disassembling jumps in the middle of an instruction asm.offset: Show offsets at disassembly
+              asm.pseudo: Enable pseudo syntax
+                asm.size: Show size of opcodes in disassembly (pd) asm.stackptr: Show stack pointer at disassembly
+              asm.cycles: Show cpu-cycles taken by instruction at disassembly asm.tabs: Use tabs in disassembly
+               asm.trace: Show execution traces for each opcode asm.ucase: Use uppercase syntax at disassembly
+              asm.varsub: Substitute variables in disassembly
+                asm.arch: Set the arch to be usedd by asm asm.parser: Set the asm parser to use asm.segoff: Show segmented address in prompt (x86-16) asm.cpu: Set the kind of asm.arch cpu asm.profile: configure disassembler (default, simple, gas, smart, debug, full) asm.xrefs: Show xrefs in disassembly
+           asm.functions: Show functions in disassembly
+              asm.syntax: Select assembly syntax
+              asm.nbytes: Number of bytes for each opcode at disassembly asm.bytespace: Separate hex bytes with a whitespace asm.bits: Word size in bits at assembler asm.lineswidth: Number of columns for program flow arrows